abdulmuminakinde/akindev-blog/content/linux/linux_shell_tricks.md

 # runs tar -xvf long/path/to/file.tar.gz
 ```

-I have used this to swap variables in a command.
+I have also used this to swap variables in a command like so:

 ```sh
 # to run a docker container with the development compose file